-- are on leave or whose employment has terminated, and to recruit additional staff for periods not exceeding four weeks to fill some temporary needs. - (c) Any proposal to increase the complement of permanent staff, or to recruit additional staff for periods exceeding four weeks, or to vary the employment terms and conditions applying to any member of staff must be referred to the Finance Committee or any sub-committee of the Finance Committee appointed for this purpose in the first instance.
+- are on leave or whose employment has terminated, and to recruit additional staff for periods not exceeding four weeks to fill some temporary needs. - (c) Any proposal to increase the complement of permanent staff or to recruit additional staff for periods exceeding four weeks must be referred to the Finance Committee or any sub-committee of the Finance Committee appointed for this purpose in the first instance.